 Crystal clear beaches with unbelievably blue waters, plus scenic hikes and lush green forests.
 Could this be Canada?!
 Better yet, is this gem only a road trip away from Toronto?!
-No one knows quite like Canadians just how precious summer days and this summer everyone seems to be talking about Tobermory and the Bruce Peninsula in Ontario.
-So for anyone looking to explore the great outdoors and enjoy more than just a patio, here’s everything you need to know about camping at Bruce Peninsula National Park this summer.
+No one knows quite like Canadians just how precious summer days are and this summer everyone seems to be talking about Tobermory and the Bruce Peninsula in Ontario.
+So for anyone looking to explore the great outdoors and enjoy more than just a patio, here's everything you need to know about camping at Bruce Peninsula National Park this summer.

 Why Bruce Peninsula?

 After six months in Mexico, Wes and I returned to Canada determined to keep the adventure going all summer long.
 All it took was one photo of the blue waters at Bruce Peninsula for us to plan a camping trip up north with friends to celebrate Wes' birthday.
 As with most trips, we planned very little, packed up our bags and were excited for an adventure.
 There's been a pretty big spike in interest at the park over the years so this has definitely become a popular destination in Ontario, especially during the summer months.
 If you like road trips and camping as much as we do, here are some of our tips to help you enjoy the great outdoors at Bruce Peninsula National Park.

 The easiest way to get to Bruce Peninsula National Park is by car.
 If you don't have one available I would consider renting one as it adds to the road trip/camping experience and, when split between a group, is still pretty affordable.
 The park is 4 hours from Toronto and through very scenic farms and countryside.
 Take highway 10 and then continue North on highway 6 until you've reached the park entrance at Cyprus Lake Road.
 The speed limit on these highways is between 70 and 80 km/hour so you're pretty much forced to sit back and enjoy the ride!